iamsahebgiri/iamsahebgiri/_posts/python-saved-my-life.md

----
-title: 'Python and Javascript saved my life'
-excerpt: 'If you work with computer(which I do most of the time) and have people around you, it is possible that they will ask you for favour.
-I was no exception.'
-coverImage: '/assets/blog/python-saved-my-life/cover.jpg'
-date: 'September 26, 2020'
-type: 'featured'
-author:
-  name: Saheb Giri
-  picture: '/assets/blog/authors/jj.jpeg'
-ogImage:
-  url: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
----

-If you work with computer(which I do most of the time) and have people around you, it is possible that they will ask you for favour.
+If you work with computers(which I do most of the time) and have people around you, it is possible that they will ask you for favour.

 I was no exception.
-I had been constantly pester for creating documents, pdf, dtp and all these stuff.
-And I kinda of like that but again excess of doing it make me feel sick.
+I had been constantly pestered for creating documents, pdf, dtp and all these stuff.
+And I kind of like that but again excess of doing it makes me feel sick.

-Now it is during this COVID-19 pandemic, my sister had her projects to be done before deadlines.I did most of the thing like creating documents and all these stuff.
+Now it is during this COVID-19 pandemic, my sister had her projects to be done before deadlines.I did most of the things like creating documents and all these stuff.

-Like all other projects it contains same shit like acknowledgement, contents, blah blah blah!
-She asked me to start the page number from the chapter one and I have merged all the thing into one docs file.
-But I didn't know how to start the page number from different page other then starting page.
+Like all other projects it contains the same shit like acknowledgement, contents, blah blah blah!
+She asked me to start the page number from chapter one and I have merged all the things into one docs file.
+But I didn't know how to start the page number from a different page other than the starting page.
 And I was too lazy to google it.
-Yes I know to check the different

 > Problem
 >
 > Create pdf from multiple docs file and images.

-How I solved the problem in a different way?
+How did I solve the problem in a different way?

 I have created two pdfs i.e. Original text and Index page including all other pages.

-Now all I did that I added the page no only on original text and saved it as PDF in Word.
+Now all I did was add the page not only on original text and saved it as PDF in Word.
 Simple enough?

-I repeated the same with other PDF but without page no because she said me so.
+I repeated the same with another PDF but without page no because she said so to me so.

-I have the picture of front page in png format.
+I have the picture of the front page in png format.
 I had to transform it into pdf as well.
-This time I didn’t use word but Python package Pillow.
+This time I didn’t use MS Word but the Python package Pillow.

 ## Fun part begins

-I had to merge all the pdfs in to one and convert png to pdf.
+I had to merge all the pdfs into one and convert png to pdf.

 **Steps to convert png to pdf in Python**